ibm-cloud-docs/text-to-speech-data/speech-backup.md

 1. Verify that the output of the previous command has no errors, and make sure that the backed-up data is an exact copy of the original.

-### Restoring data to Minio
+### Restoring data to MinIO
 {: #speech-backup-minio-restore}

-Use these steps to restore your data to Minio.
+Use these steps to restore your data to MinIO.

-1. Configure the Minio client by running the `mc` command to connect to the target Minio installation to which the data is to be restored.
+1. Configure the MinIO client by running the `mc` command to connect to the target MinIO installation to which the data is to be restored.
 The target installation is typically a different datastore from the backup.

     ```bash
     mc --insecure -C {minio_backup_directory} config host add {target_alias} \